Peasholm Park: Events

 The Naval Warfare event, Battle of Peasholm, has been played out for half an hour three times a week during the summer season for over 80 years.
-The model boats used are mostly man powered earning the fleet the title of "The smallest manned navy in the world".
+The model boats used are mostly steered by human drivers, earning the fleet the title of "The smallest manned navy in the world".
 All the boats were man powered, until 1929, when electricity was introduced, and now only the larger boats need to be steered by council employees.
 In the early days, the models were First World War battleships and a U-boat.
 Then, after the Second World War, the fleet was replaced with new vessels and the battle that was recreated was the Battle of the River Plate.

 Other events staged in the park include silver and brass band concerts, party in the park, proms in the park and lantern displays.

 Photo gallery

 A grant from the Heritage Lottery Fund has enabled the Scarborough Borough Council to rebuild the Pagoda in its original form using fire retardant wood.
 The Half-moon Bridge connecting the Island to the mainland has been replaced, the cascade upgraded and the gardens restored and upgraded.